DeimElias/divvy_trip_data_analysis/README.md

 ![](README_files/figure-commonmark/unnamed-chunk-7-1.png)

+This graph shows that the coordinates present in our data are unreliable.
+Thus we need to look for another data source for information about coordinates of stations.

-Looking at the page from divvy, we could obtain the exact location of the stations, let’s incorporate that
+Looking at the data page from divvy, there is a link for a json with information about location of the stations, let’s incorporate that.

 ``` r
 stations_json <- "stations.json"